clojurists-together/clojuriststogether.org/content/news/2024/Q3 2024 Call for Proposals.md

 - Your updates have been great.
 The current amount of information is good.
 - A roadmap of where clojurists together wants to go/grow to.
 - It'd be great to learn about your decision making-process (which is so fruitful)!
-- I'd also be curious to know about your approach to supporting new contributors and people from underrepresented groups.  <br>
+- I'd like to know more about your approach to supporting new contributors and people from underrepresented groups.  <br>

 ---